self-upgrade-pkaur/.net-new-batches/AzureDevOps/Notes.md

 technical debt

 Azure DevOps
--> in github, install Azure Pipelines App for ALL REPOSITORIES -> // Visual Designer for release
+- in github, install Azure Pipelines App for ALL REPOSITORIES
+- Visual Designer for release
--> recommended is yaml for build
+- recommended is yaml for build
--> Jobs: Containerized way of defining an environment where an application
+- Jobs: Containerized way of defining an environment where an application
     - https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml
     - You can organize your pipeline into jobs.
 Every pipeline has at least one job.
 A job is a series of steps that run sequentially as a unit.
 In other words, a job is the smallest unit of work that can be scheduled to run. root
     - variable(env variable)
-    -job
-        -pool
+    - job
+        - pool
-            -vmImages 'ubuntu-1804' or
+            - vmImages 'ubuntu-1804' or
                         'vshosted2017'
-        -condition : if()
+        - condition : if()
-        -steps
+        - steps
-                -scripts: dotnet-test //need to install Coverlet.MsBuild nuget package -> ////test projects
+                - scripts: dotnet-test //need to install Coverlet.MsBuild nuget package
+                    - test projects
-                //MSTest could give some error
+                        - MSTest could give some error
-                -task
-    -trigger
-        -branch
+                - task
+    - trigger
+        - branch

 Preparation links :